 Stealth and sneaking play is a big part of this game.
 You can choose to finish missions without fighting.
 You also don’t want the humans to see you using cool vampire abilities.

-I love this game so far and I would recommend it to anyone who enjoys RPGs!
+This game is like a hidden classic I never knew about.
+It shows its age in a few ways but I would recommend it to anyone who enjoys RPGs!
+What you get out of the game is well worth the price of buying it.
 I got my copy from GOG and it came pre-patched.